BeefWithPotato/Public-Health-Forum/README.md

 Here is an overview of the routes:
 + POST on "/login":
+  + The route is used for handling login request.
   + Expected request body: `{username: string, password: string}`
   + Expected result: `status: 200 with {current: string, role: string}` or `status: 404`
 + GET on "/logout":
+  + The route is used for handling logout request.
   + Expected request body: `{}`
   + Expected result: `status: 200`
 + GET on "/verify":
+  + The route is used for checking session timeout.
   + Expected request body: `{}`
   + Expected result: `status: 200 with {current: string, role: string}` or `status: 401`
 + POST on "/register":
+  + The route is used for handling user registration request.
   + Expected request body: `{username: string, password: string}`
   + Expected result: `status: 200 with {current: string, role: string}` or `status: 500`
 + GET on "/topics":